Chris Christie: Enforcement record

 Christie served as U.S. Attorney from January 17, 2002, to December 1, 2008.
 His office included 137 attorneys, with offices in Newark, Trenton, and Camden.
 Christie also served on the 17-member Advisory Committee of U.S. Attorneys for Attorneys General John Ashcroft and Alberto Gonzales.

 Soon after taking office, Christie let it be known that his office would make public corruption a high priority, second only to terrorism.
 During his six-year tenure, he received praise for his record of convictions in public corruption cases.
 His office convicted or won guilty pleas from 130 public officials, both Republican and Democratic, at the state, county and local levels.
 The most notable of these convictions included those of Democratic Hudson County Executive Robert C. Janiszewski in 2002 on bribery charges, Republican Essex County Executive James W. Treffinger in 2003 on corruption charges, former Democratic New Jersey Senate President John A. Lynch Jr., in 2006 on charges of mail fraud and tax evasion, State Senator and former Newark Democratic mayor Sharpe James in 2008 on fraud charges, and Democratic State Senator Wayne R. Bryant in 2008 on charges of bribery, mail fraud, and wire fraud.

 In 2005, following an investigation, Christie negotiated a plea agreement with Charles Kushner, under which he pleaded guilty to 18 counts of illegal campaign contributions, tax evasion, and witness tampering.
 Kushner was sentenced to two years in prison.
+In December 2020, President Donald Trump pardoned Kushner.

+From 2005 to 2007, Christie prosecuted the executives of Cendant for mail, wire, and securities fraud.
+During his 2009 gubernatorial campaign, Christie was criticized for buying shares of Cendant in 2004 and selling them the following year.
+Christie's defense was that his stock trades were made via investment in an externally-controlled fund and that he had inherited this prosecution from his predecessor Robert J. Cleary.